rfbaylon/Philosophy-Notes/Genres/Analytic/Ethics/Applied Ethics/Environmental Ethics/'Natural'/On Nature (Ethics).md

 	(Bradford) depicts it as "a hideous and desolate wilderness, full of wild beasts and wild men."
 Here the bias inherent in the Christian idea of nature as fallen - as Satan's domain - effectively erases the humanity of the indigenous Americans.
 To Bradford they are more like wild beasts than white men." [[Idea of Nature in America (2008)]], 10
 	"[[Cronon]] argues that the popular notion of a pristine American wilderness, or 'virgin land,' embodies a racist or colonialist falsification of the historical record.” [[Idea of Nature in America (2008)]],19

+#### Case Study: Salem
+The colonial way of civilizing and making From ‘unwild’ certain populations, we take them closer to God’s will.
+Fiege argues that this idea of wilderness as distinct from human nature was a major cause for the witch hunts that happened in Salem in 1692, among other towns.
+Because early settlers viewed so-called ‘witches’ as being connected to the “howling wilderness” that destroyed crops, killed farm animals, and more extreme weather events, they perceived innocent minorities to be a threat.
+This view of disordered nature was created by the culture of Salem as a reflection of the disordered society.
+(Fiege, 2014)

 ### Thinking Like a Mall
 See [[Vogel]]
 See [[Thinking like a Mall]], Ch 5